Tea contains 4 substances that have stimulating effects on your brain.

 Theophylline and theobromine are both related to caffeine and belong to a class of organic compounds called xanthines.

 Theobromine can also stimulate the heart, but it does have a mild diuretic effect and improves blood flow around the body, leading to a net reduction in blood pressure.

-Cocoa beans are also good sources of these two substances (3).
+Cocoa beans are also good sources of these two substances (

-The amounts of these substances in a cup of tea are very small though, so their net effect on the body is probably negligible.
+The amounts of these substances in a cup of tea are very small, though, so their net effect on the body is probably negligible.

 Theophylline and theobromine are organic compounds related to caffeine and found in small amounts in tea.
 They stimulate the body in several ways.

 The last substance is by far the most interesting of the four.

-In humans, L-theanine increases generation of brain waves called Alpha waves, which are associated with alert relaxation.
+In humans, L-theanine increases the formation of brain waves called alpha waves, which are associated with alert relaxation.
 This is perhaps the main reason for the different, milder buzz that tea generates (

 Tea contains an amino acid called L-theanine, which increases the production of alpha waves in the brain.
 L-theanine, in combination with caffeine, may improve brain function.

-I feel relaxed, focused and I don’t get the excessively wired feeling that coffee tends to give me.
+I personally feel pretty good when I drink tea (green tea, in my case).
+I feel relaxed and focused and don’t get the excessively wired feeling that coffee tends to give me.